krish-bhat/DC_Task5_flaskAPI/README.md

 Create a virtual environment (optional), and make sure it has :

-pip install Flask
+pip install Flask,
-pip install pymongo
+  pip install pymongo,
    pip install pymongo

 There is mongodb connection that is made which collects the file meta data